telerik/controlpanel-docs/introduction.md

 # Welcome to Progress Control Panel

 Progress Control Panel is a standalone desktop application for Windows that enables developers to install, monitor, and manage their Telerik products.
+Additionally, the Control Panel automatically downloads and manages your license key.
+Before using the Control Panel, you must log in with your Telerik account to authenticate your access.

 ![Progress Control Panel](images/telerik-control-panel-introduction.png)